heucuva/europi-go/internal/projects/unfoldablespace/README.md

 - Chance: 60.0%

 When on the Random Skips Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

+#### Complex Arpeggiator Configuration

+By default, the settings of Complex Arpeggiator are:
+- Scale: C Major
+- Pitch: 4.0 (C-4)
+- Range: 1.0 (+/- 1 Octave)

+Scales are as follows:
+- C Lydian
+- C Major
+- C 7
+- C Suspended
+- C Harmonic 5
+- C Dorian
+- C Minor
+- C Phrygian
+- C Diminished
+- C Augmented

+When on the Complex Arpeggiator Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

+#### Cascading LFO Configuration

+By default, the settings of Cascading LFO are:
+- Rate Attenuverter: +80%
+- Rate: 39.4Hz

+When on the Cascading LFO Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

 ## Internal *'Module'* Configuration